 Infections from Hernia Mesh

-One of the possible complications for a patient is an infection.
+One of the possible complications for a patient is an infection as well as sepsis or septic shock.
 This is one of the more severe side effects that a hernia mesh recipient can experience.
 According to a 2007 paper, the infection rate among hernia mesh recipients can be as high as ten percent.
 While the risk of infection is most prevalent in the immediate weeks after the surgery, so long as the mesh is in the patient’s body, there is always the risk of infection.
 Generally, the more mesh that a surgeon uses, the higher the likelihood of an infection in the patient.

 These infections may not be a one-time occurrence for the patient.
 Hernia related infections can be chronic and recurring.
 In that event, the infections become a debilitating, and perhaps a life threatening event.
 Beyond not being able to work or carry on normal life functions, a patient’s health can be severely degraded from these infections.

 - There are several different ways that a patient can contract an infection from hernia mesh.